dmjohnspor/HW1_Horiseon_Project/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/dmjohnspor/Horiseon_project/commits/master).
+For the versions available, see the [tags on this repository](https://github.com/dmjohnspor/Sporidis-Foster_Portfolio/commits/master).

 ## Authors

 * **Trilogy Education Services, LLC** - *Initial work*
 * **Ioannis Sporidis-Foster** - *Code Refractor*

 ## Acknowledgments

 * Hat tip to anyone whose code was used.
 * A big thank you to Anthony, Tani and Tom for all their support and guidance.
 * To all my fellow classmates in the bootcamp.
-Thank you for your valuable help and insight.
-We are all in this together!
+Thank you for your continuing help and support!
+* Stay healthy and safe!